mswhitby/classroom/_docs/classes/1st.md

     | Harrison |     |         |

 - If you need a printed grid to work through the puzzle, they are available  up front.

-#### Clues

-Four apprentice mechanics work at Rusty's Repair Shop.
-They are generally well-regarded by management, but last week with less supervision there were some mistakes that led to a number of angry customers.
-Using the clues provided, can you determine which apprentice worked on which car, and the mistake that was made?

-1. Bart didn't work on the Sierra, nor did he leave the oil cap off.
-2. The four apprentices are Kayla, the one who worked on the Honda Civic, the one who left the oil cap off, and the one who left stains on the carpet.
-3. The receptionist was in tears after dealing with the customer who had found a hole was accidentally drilled in their gas tank (oops!).
-This wasn't the Sierra.
-4. Jimmy didn't leave the oil cap off nor leave stains on the carpet of the vehicle he worked on.
-5. Harrison worked on the Forester, and disliked every minute of it.

 ----